EWBNZ's Walk for Water is currently ON HOLD, as we assess the possibility of running this later in 2020.

 Can you carry 20 litres of water six kilometres through Auckland’s CBD?

 Carrying water is a daily reality for women and girls around the globe.
-Challenge yourself this Friday the 20th of March as we raise funds to equip engineers around the Pacific to put an end to walking for water.
+Challenge yourself as we raise funds to equip engineers around the Pacific to put an end to walking for water.

 Clean, safe drinking water doesn’t appear in your tap by accident.
 Behind the scenes engineers work hard to make sure our water is free of contaminants and is readily available to all.
 We’ve gotten so good at this that most New Zealanders take clean water for granted, however in many places in the world access to water isn’t so easy - 29% of the population still does not have access to a ‘safely managed’ drinking water service, and that the burden of acquiring water for their families falls disproportionately to women.
 In parts of Africa and Asia, this burden is an average of 20 L carried six kilometers.